 Guards and pattern matching

-We’ve looked at pattern matching with elixir earlier.
-We can use pattern matching with our functions as well.
+While we learned a little about pattern matching earlier, its key use is with functions.
 For instance, let’s say we want to write a function that checks to see if a number is zero or not.

 defmodule Math do def zero?(0) do true end end